-Notwithstanding any provision in the Provider Agreement that requires Provider to obtain a prior authorization directly from Molina, Molina may choose to contract with external vendors to help manage prior authorization requests.
+Notwithstanding any provision in the Provider Agreement that requires Provider to obtain a prior authorization directly from Passport, Passport may choose to contract with external vendors to help manage prior authorization requests.

-For additional information regarding the prior authorization of specialized clinical services, please refer to the Prior Authorization tools located on the MolinaHealthcare.com website:
+For additional information regarding the prior authorization of specialized clinical services, please refer to the Prior Authorization tools located on the Passport website at PassportHealthPlan.com/Marketplace.

-- Prior Authorization Code Look-up Tool - Prior Authorization Code Matrix
+- Prior Authorization Code Look-up Tool

+- Prior Authorization Code Matrix

-• Prior Authorization Guide
+- Prior Authorization Guide

+- Prior Authorization Request Form